basham/swit-workshop-impact/slides.md

 ## Discovery<br>+<br>Delivery

 Notes:
 We need both phases.
-Even if it is the most accessible and usable and delightful piece of software your team can deliver, if it doesn't solve the right problem, it is a waste of time.
+Even if it is the most accessible and usable and delightful piece of software your team can deliver — if it doesn't solve the right problem, it is a waste of time.
 Users will be frustrated because they can't do what they really want.
 Stakeholders will be frustrated because their vision is not being achieved.
-The team will be frustrated because their work is ultimately without purpose.
+The team will be frustrated because their work feels meaningless.

-In contrast, if you know the right solution but have no means of executing it well, then the idea is never implemented or the implementation is ignored because of other factors, like poor user experience or late delivery.
+In contrast, if you know the right solution but have no means of executing it well, then the idea is never implemented, or it is delivered late, or it has a poor user experience.